csumb-serious-business/cst336-project/readme.md

 ```
 see main function docs for more info

+#### changing port
+in config/app.json5 change the port
+the default port is 33333

 ### dev setup

 webstorm - install twig plugin & associate with .njk